powerhome/oss-guide/docs/publishing/publish.md

 # Publish a New Open Source Project

 This page highlights the steps you'll take when it comes to publishing company code as an open source project.
 We require you to follow this process to help prevent over disclosure of information that could result in problems related to copyright, patent, trademark, or information we need to protect.
-As you plan your publication, remember that you must complete the review process and obtain SDRB approval before you publish any code externally.
+As you plan your publication, remember that you must complete the review process and obtain SDRT approval before you publish any code externally.

 ### Step Zero: Planning for Success